zuozhenggh/learning-library/data-management-library/mysql/mds-all/launchmds/launchmds.md

 6. Query a - Find per-company average age of passengers from Switzerland, Italy and France

- 7. Before running a query, use EXPLAIN to verify that the query can be offloaded to the HeatWave cluster.
+ 7. Before Runing a query, use EXPLAIN to verify that the query can be offloaded to the HeatWave cluster.
 For example:

     ````
     <copy>EXPLAIN SELECT